lightscapevr/website/markdown/pointcloud.md

 This can take some time for large point clouds.
 It outputs in `D:\data\potree_converted` a directory structure with the top-level file `cloud.js` and more data in the `data` subdirectory.
+This is the POTree format required by VR Sketch.

+## Usage in VR Sketch

-This is the POTree format required by VR Sketch, suitable for use by the menu item `extensions -> VR Sketch -> View a point cloud`.
+To load the point cloud in VR Sketch, first send a SketchUp model in VR Sketch, and then choose the SketchUp menu `extensions -> VR Sketch -> View a point cloud` to add the point cloud over this model.

+You cannot move, resize or reorient the point cloud.
+You can move and reorient the regular SketchUp model instead; more generally, you can use the full VR Sketch normally to make or edit your SketchUp model.
+The point cloud is not saved with the SketchUp model; it needs to be re-loaded explicitly the next time if you still want to see it.

+You can hide parts of the point cloud using the new tool "point cloud" that appears on the right below the paint bucket.
+This tool also provides a context menu command (via the "menu" button) that lets you show again all the hidden points.